shinywhitebox/planner-docs/src/manual/concepts/roles.md

 Layout order is specified per role.
 To change it, click the role itself and make the change inside the role editor.

+#### Removing a role from a person

+People are assigned roles when they are part of a Plan, so to remove a role from a person:

+1. First, go to the Plan that they are part of.
+1. Find the person in that plan, and click/tap on them
+1. Under their 'roles' heading; swipe left to show the delete button
+1. Press DELETE to remove them from that roles

+{%image "Deleting a Role" "/assets/images/roles/delete-a-role.png" %}

 {%endsection%}